NeilJustice/ZenUnitAndMetalMock/README.md

 ![ZenUnit Installed On Windows](Screenshots/ZenUnitInstalledOnWindows.png "ZenUnit Installed On Windows")

-Editor's note: ZenUnit as a header-only unit testing framework would of course be much more convenient than the current building and linking against static libraries, which is why header-only is on the roadmap for ZenUnit.
+Editor's note: ZenUnit as a header-only unit testing framework would of course be much more convenient than the current building and linking against static libraries, which is why ZenUnit will be made header-only following the further laying down of its foundation.

 Test Matrix
 -----------